-As the Seine river roughtly flows westwards cutting the city in two, geographically speaking, the Left Bank is the southern bank of the river and the right bank is its northern bank.
-When facing downstream, the southern bank is to the left, and the northern bank is to the right.
+The Seine river flows westwards cutting the city in two halves.
+Geographically speaking, the Left Bank is the southern bank of the river.
+The right bank is its northern bank.
+Facing downstream, the southern bank is to the left.
+The northern bank is to the right.
+The Left Bank includes the 5th, 6th, 7th, 13th, 14th and 15th arrondissements.
+The Left Bank is called Rive Gauche in French and the Right Bank is Rive Droite.

 At walking distance from Saint-Germain-des-Prés, the Luxembourg Gardens are certainly the preferred gardens of Parisians.
 Spread with statues, fountains and flowers, they are the most romantic gardens in Paris.
 They are crowded on sunny days.
 North of Luxembourg Gardens, the area around Saint-Sulpice church is quite lovely.
 Since 1799, the Luxembourg Palace houses the Senate, one of the two chambers of the French Parliament with the National Assembly.
 Members of the two Houses are chosen by different electoral systems.
 The 348 senators are assisted by specialized civil servants and parliamentary aides.
 2000 people work for the Senate.
 The Speaker of the Senate ensures the stability of France’s institutions.
 He is called upon to replace the President of the Republic in the event of his death or resignation.
 The Palace cannot be visited.